-Today we’re talking a bit more about the benefits of going gluten free for female athletes.
-Please enjoy this guest post from Dr. Carolyn Dolan, DPT of Renosoar…
+What are the benefits of going gluten-free for female athletes and active moms?
+Please enjoy this guest post from Dr. Carolyn Dolan, DPT of Renosoar

 It is important to note, that to optimize recovery, optimize athletic performance or improve your health, that does not mean eating processed foods labeled “gluten-free.”

-The precedent to CD and GS is not only presence gluten, but likely a habit of eating heavily refined and nutrient deficient food products for years which disrupt the absorptive cellular lining of the small intestines as well as disrupting the gut microbiome.
+The precedent to CD and GS is not only the presence of gluten but likely a habit of eating heavily refined and nutrient deficient food products for years which disrupt the absorptive cellular lining of the small intestines as well as disrupting the gut microbiome.

 To eat gluten or not to eat gluten?
 How do you decide?

 If you have clear digestive distress, then get tested for CD.
 If your tests are not confirmative then look further into GS.
 Yet, if you have ANY symptoms anywhere in your body (mental, physical, digestive, or otherwise), then it doesn’t HURT to try going whole foods naturally gluten-free for 30-90 days and see where that takes you.
 You don’t require any fancy or expensive testing for that.
 Reintroduce gluten and see how your body responds.

 Yes, it may be challenging to live naturally gluten-free, but it is a simple strategy that can potentially empower you to recover your health and improve your athletic performance.
 In the end, there is seemingly nothing to lose without gluten in your life.
 Eating nutrient-rich whole foods is by far healthier for you compared to pasta, gluten-free or not.